needle-mirror/com.unity.ai.navigation/Documentation~/MixingComponents.md

         - Turn on kinematic (Is Kinematic) - this is important!
         - Kinematic means that the rigid body is controlled by something else than the physics simulation
 - If both NavMesh Agent and Rigidbody (non-kinematic) are active at the same time, you have race condition
-    - Both components may try to move the agent at the same which leads to undefined behavior
+    - Both components may try to move the agent at the same time which leads to undefined behavior
 - You can use a NavMesh Agent to move e.g. a player character, without physics
     - Set players agent’s avoidance priority to a small number (high priority), to allow the player to brush through crowds
     - Move the player agent using [NavMeshAgent.velocity](https://docs.unity3d.com/ScriptReference/AI.NavMeshAgent-velocity.html), so that other agents can predict the player movement to avoid the player.